 Surety is generally considered a short tailed coverage.
 As a new business, lack of historical data means external data is heavily relied upon where available and applicable.
-Surety reserving factors that can change and, thus, affect estimated surety loss.

-(severity) which is impacted by the bond limit, or amount and collectability of assets or other collateral available to mitigate
+Surety reserving factors that can change and, thus, affect estimated surety reserves include probability of default of the bond which can be impacted by general economic conditions, size of payment (severity) which is impacted by the bond limit, or amount and collectability of assets or other collateral available to mitigate loss.